 Head & Shoulders is the leader in dandruff controlling shampoos.The shampoo is also rich in the menthol that gives cooling sensation after you have washed the hair.
 It shows the results right from the first wash itself.
 Head & Shoulders Cool Menthol Shampoo is one of the freshest and liveliest shampoos from the H&S portfolio.
 It is intensely refreshing, with a shot of tingly menthol for revitalizing freshness, leaving hair up to 100% dandruff free!

-- Richly indulgent anti-dandruff shampoo for dry, damaged or frizzy hair, Leaves hair up to 100% dandruff free; Gentle enough for everyday use, even for color or chemically treated hair
+- With a shot of tingly menthol for revitalising freshness; Leaves hair up to 100% dandruff free gentle enough for everyday use, even for color or chemically treated hair

 - Formulated with Head and Shoulders’ Fresh Scent Technology featuring enhanced fragrance notes for an improved in-shower scent experience up to 100% dandruff free.
 Visible flakes with regular use